Dicklesworthstone/swiss_army_llama/README.md

 ### TokenLevelEmbedding Table

 - `id`: Primary Key
-- `token`: Token for which the embedding was computed
+- `word`: Word for which the embedding was computed
-- `token_hash`: Hash of the token, computed using SHA3-256
+- `word_hash`: Hash of the token, computed using SHA3-256
 - `llm_model_name`: Model used to compute the embedding
 - `token_level_embedding_json`: The computed token-level embedding in JSON format